Asymptotic analysis of linearly elastic flexural shells subjected to an obstacle in absence of friction: Introduction

 In the recent papers~\cite{CiaPie2018b,CiaPie2018bCR,CiaMarPie2018b,CiaMarPie2018}, Ciarlet and his associates fully justified Koiter's model in the case where the linearly elastic shell under consideration is an elliptic membrane shell subject to the aforementioned confinement condition.

-The confinement condition we are here considering considerably departs from the Signorini condition usually considered in the existing literature, where only the ``lower face'' of the shell is required to remain above the ``horizontal'' plane.
+The confinement condition we are here considering considerably departs from the Signorini condition usually considered in the existing literature.
+Indeed, the Signorini contact condition states that only the ``lower face'' of the shell is required to remain above the ``horizontal'' plane (cf., e.g. Chapter~63 of~\cite{Zeidler1986}).
 Such a confinement condition renders the asymptotic analysis considerably more difficult as the constraint now bears on a vector field, the displacement vector field of the reference configuration, instead of on only a single component of this field.